rabie01/kubernates-microservices-python/README.md

 - Taskfile for automation
 - Python microservices

 The system converts uploaded MP4 videos into MP3 audio and emails the result using a decoupled architecture with queues.
+### Feature: feature/return-mp3-fid-on-upload.
+Temp Queue for Returning MP3 File ID on Upload

+This branch introduces a temporary reply queue mechanism that allows the upload endpoint to immediately return the generated MP3 file ID (mp3-fid).
+This streamlines the workflow by making the mp3-fid readily available for use with the download endpoint.

 ---